 20 Questions to Ask Other Leaders

-A few weeks ago, Michael Smith called and asked if he could interview me.
-Michael is on the staff of ClearView Baptist Church in Franklin, Tennessee.
+Some time ago, Michael Smith called and asked if he could interview me.
+At the time, Michael was on the staff of ClearView Baptist Church in Franklin, Tennessee.
 We follow each other on Twitter, but we have only met one time previously.
 He said that he wanted to interview me on the topic of leadership.
 I happily agreed.

 Michael began our meeting by sharing with me that he is on a sabbatical.
 One of his goals is to grow as a leader and one of his sabbatical projects is to interview leaders in various professions.
 I was honored that he choose me as someone worth interviewing.